“Don’t ask yourself what the world needs.

 and then go do that.
 Because what the world

-needs is people who have come alive.” ~ Howard Thurman
+needs is people who have come alive.”

-So advised Howard Thurman, the philosopher and theologian who was a source of inspiration to the Dr. Rev. Martin Luther King and many others.
+So advised Dr. Howard Thurman, the philosopher and theologian who was a source of inspiration to the Dr. Rev. Martin Luther King and many others.

 What makes us come alive?